doughgle/doughgle.github.io/content/how-to/create-a-docs-as-code-build-pipeline/index.md

 ### 1.4 Build and publish the image

-The workflow will run upon saving the `build.yml` and commiting to `main`.
+The workflow will run upon saving the `build.yml` and committing to `main`.
 It will also run weekly on a schedule to build with the latest dependency versions.
 Add `workflow_dispatch:` to the `on:` triggers to enable manual a trigger for the workflow.

 ## 2 Create a docs-as-code build pipeline